odea-project/qAlgorithms/report/discussion_tests.md

 same mass trace.
 A test was added which controlled the maximum order space, normalised to the standard deviation of masses within the peak, against the critical distance as described for qBinning [@qBinning].
-These Peaks are now returned with a DQSF of -1 to indicate them being incorrect.
+These Peaks are now returned with a negative DQSF to indicate them being incorrect.

 # Conclusion
 It could be shown that, using exclusively very broad statistics generated